flango/debian-diy-router/README.md

 ```
 Render an administrative, inline terminal deployment link profile for rapid QR capture over the air:
 bash qrencode -t ansiutf8 < phone.conf

+---

+## 📄 License

+This project is open-source and licensed under the **MIT License**.
+Feel free to use, modify, and distribute it as you see fit.
+See the accompanying `LICENSE` file for full legal details.